-Staff respectfully recommends City Council hold the first hearing on Ordinance 2024-002, amending sections of the Sherwood Zoning and Community Development Code and adopting Chapter 3.40 and 5.36 for Climate-Friendly and Equitable Communities rules.
-If needed, a second hearing on this Ordinance has been scheduled for August 6, 2024.
+Staff respectfully recommends City Council hold the second hearing on Ordinance 2024-002, amending sections of the Sherwood Zoning and Community Development Code and adopting Chapter 3.40 and 5.36 for Climate-Friendly and Equitable Communities rules.

 Attachment

 - 1. Planning Commission Recommendation to Council - 2.
 Ordinance with Exhibit 1